Understanding Trump’s Executive Order

 - You are the spouse or child under the age of 21 of a U.S. citizen.

 - You are a member of the armed forces.
 Children and spouses of armed forces members are permitted to remain in the U.S.

 - You meet the requirements to apply for a special immigrant visa.

 What is the Chance That the Order Will Be Extended?

 There is a chance that the executive order could be extended or changed.
 The proclamation is set to be reviewed again after 30 days by the Secretary of Labor, the Secretary of Homeland Security, and the Secretary of State.

 Contact an Orlando Immigration Lawyer

 If you are concerned about the new executive order and how it could impact your immigration case, we are here to help.
-Our team of experienced immigration lawyers will answer all your questions and address your concerns.
+Our team of experienced immigration lawyers in Orlando will answer all your questions and address your concerns.
 Contact The Sekou Clarke Law Group today at (407) 269-8774 to learn more about how we can assist you.